wagesj45/gray-duck-mail/code-documentation/EasyMailDiscussion.Web.Models/ArchivePageModel/Messages.md

 ArchivePageModel.Messages Property
 ==================================
-Gets or sets the messages to display on the page.
+Gets or sets the top level messages to display on the page.

   **Namespace:**  [EasyMailDiscussion.Web.Models][1]
   **Assembly:** easy-mail-discussion-web.exe